Generalized Mercer Kernels and Reproducing Kernel Banach Spaces

 Corollary~\ref{c:coef-RKBS-MercerKer-svm-rep-pq} ensures that the finite coefficients of the support vector machine solutions in RKBSs can be computed by the fixed-point iteration algorithm (the proximal algorithm).
-More details are mentioned in \cite{ParikhBoyd2014}.
-This indicates that the support vector machine in RKBSs will be also easy-implementation same as the classical methods in RKHSs.
+This indicates that the support vector machine in RKBSs is of easy implementation the same as the classical methods in RKHSs.